 After spending a day melting, Cummings installed Reflectix on all the interior windows.
 To hold them in place, he used the pull-down blinds and a few small Velcro dots for the larger ones.

 Cummings stressed you should attach the Reflectix to the window frame rather than directly to the glass.
 The air gap helps with insulation effectiveness.
+In turn this helps keep your camper cooler in the summer.
 Before putting up the Reflectix, the window temperature was a whopping 91 degrees.
 After the install, it dropped to 80-82 degrees.

 Once he finished installing all the Reflectix and vent cushions he blasted the AC.
 The temperature inside the RV dropped noticeably.
 The interior temperature quickly reached a comfortable 71 degrees.
 He said he could likely bring the temperature even colder, but it wasn’t really necessary.